itmaxdev/wit/README.md

 ## Note

-For custom styling, write you styles only in file src/style.scss
+For custom styling, write your styles only in file src/style.scss